-- How your product changes the customers’ way of thinking?
+- How does your product change the customers’ way of thinking?

 - Is your social media presence inspirational for your customers?

-At the bottom line, you see: it’s all about giving the clients the feeling that someone really cares about them.
+In conclusion, it’s all about giving clients the feeling that someone genuinely cares about them.
 That’s our true need.

 Thank you for reading and I’d love to hear your ideas on how merchants can take care of their customers better?